A Day in a Life Materials

-Resources from the Information Table in the A Day In a Life Simulation
+External resources found on the Info Table in the A Day In a Life Simulation

-Organizations for Women in the Life Sciences That Support Entrepreneurship
+Organizations for Women in the Life Sciences (that also support entrepreneurship)

 A non-profit with a mission of supporting the full participation of women and achieving equity in all disciplines and across all employment sectors of STEM (science, technology, engineering, mathematics).
 [Journal header: Association for Women in the Life Sciences,